YulyaVaV/lasles-vpn/README.md

 ##### - Buttons in the footer are transferred to the pages of these sites.

 -----------------------------------
-React, JS, HTML, SCSS, Flex-box, BEM, Cross-browser semantic and adaptive layout
+React, HTML, SCSS, Flex-box, BEM, Swiper.js, Cross-browser semantic and adaptive layout
 -----------------------------------

 Dependencies